githubdoe/skysolve/README.md

 	The switch should be connected to the ground GPIO pin and and to GPIO pin 7.
 Pin 7 is the 4th pin on the left row of pins when looking at the pi with the USB at the bottom.

-	If the switch is not attached the default is the home position where it will look for a known WIIFII.
+	If the switch is not attached the default is the home position where it will look for a known WIFI.

 There is a setup script meant to automate the many setup steps involved with configuring a Raspberry 4 running Raspbian,